dmrub/nvidia-dev-ctl/README.md

                                      UUID DOMAIN

 positional arguments:
-  UUID                  UUID of the mdev device to remove DOMAIN                domain name, id or uuid
+  UUID                  UUID of the mdev device to attach DOMAIN                domain name, id or uuid

 optional arguments: